 Photo courtesy of Edward Mercer

 The Burmese Python Removal Program is a management tool that allows people to remove Burmese pythons and other nonnative reptiles from state lands, and is not a python hunting program or a recreational program.
 While the primary focus of the program has historically been Burmese pythons, the intent of the program is to allow properly trained and permitted people to remove all invasive exotic reptiles that are encountered during collection trips.
-The objective of the program is to collect data on the locations of Burmese pythons and other invasive reptiles, as well as information on the effort spent searching for these reptiles, and to remove the species from the environment.
+The objective of the program is to remove Burmese pythons and other invasive reptiles from the environment.